Free Insulation and Boiler Grants

 Also ensure you're on the cheapest energy tariff and do the energy-saving basics:

-Consider fixing to beat price hikes
+1. Consider fixing to beat price hikes

 It's the same gas, the same electricity, the same safety.
 All that changes are the customer service and the price you pay.
 For more on this, plus top fixes, see our Cheap Gas & Electricity guide.

 If you wander round the house in boxers or bra 'n' knickers with radiators on full and windows wide open...
 STOP IT.